tobiasdigital/blueprints-learn.en/help/blueprints/customer-journeys/journey-optimizer.md

 ### Journey Optimizer

-1. Configure your Experience Platform datasource and determine what fields should be cached as part of the profileStreaming data used to initiate a customer journey must be configured within Journey Optimizer first to get an orchestration ID.
+1. Configure your Experience Platform data source and determine what fields should be cached as part of the profileStreaming data used to initiate a customer journey must be configured within Journey Optimizer first to get an orchestration ID.
 This orchestration ID is then supplied to the developer to use with ingestion
 1. Configure external data sources.
 1. Configure custom actions.